zacherydickson/HUBDesign/README.md

 ##Tutorial

-A directory of test files is provided in the repository
+A directory of test files is provided in the repository:

-Running `bin/HUBDesign --verbose --keep test/GenomeInfo.tab 2>test.log`
+* Genome files were created by running PROKKA on the raw genome files with the kingdom set to viruses, names of the files are the taxon-ids of the genomes
+* The GenomeInfo file was created using awk to print out the path and the basename of each file
+* The Guide.tree file was generated from the lineages provided in NCBI's taxonomy for 56 refseq coronavirus genomes

-Will generate a directory with all final and intermediate files HUBDesign produces
+The following will generate a directory with all final and most intermediate files HUBDesign produces:
+`bin/HUBDesign --output-dir HUBDESIGN_test --verbose --keep test/GenomeInfo.tab 2>test.log`

+The output of this command can be compared to the data provided in the test directory

 ## Advanced pipeline Use